se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/EULA_COMMERCIAL_TEMPLATE.md

 ## 8. Children & Age Ratings

 {{#IS_CHILD_DIRECTED}}
 This {{PRODUCT_TERM}} is **directed to children**.
 We implement measures required by applicable law (e.g., **parental consent/notice** where necessary).
 By using online features (if any), you confirm that **parental consent** has been provided where required.
-See **Privacy Policy** for details.
 {{/IS_CHILD_DIRECTED}}
 {{^IS_CHILD_DIRECTED}}
 This {{PRODUCT_TERM}} is not directed to children below the age requiring parental consent under applicable law (e.g., EU {{EU_CHILD_CONSENT_AGE}}, US {{US_CHILD_AGE}}{{#REGION_CN}}, China {{CN_CHILD_AGE}}{{/REGION_CN}}).
 We do not knowingly collect personal data from such children.
 {{/IS_CHILD_DIRECTED}}

+## 9. Accessibility

+Where required by applicable law (e.g., the **EU Accessibility Act**), we aim to address **accessibility feedback** for consumer-facing builds **within reasonable and proportionate limits**.
+You may send accessibility requests to **{{SUPPORT_EMAIL}}**.
+This section does **not** create service levels or guarantees.

-## 9. Term & Termination
+## 10. Term & Termination

 This EULA is effective until terminated.
 It terminates automatically if you materially breach it.
 Upon termination, cease use and uninstall the {{PRODUCT_TERM}}.
 Sections intended to survive (Ownership, OSS, Disclaimers, Liability, Governing Law) shall survive.

-## 10. Disclaimer of Warranties
+## 11. Disclaimer of Warranties

 The {{PRODUCT_TERM}} is provided **“AS IS”**, **to the maximum extent permitted by applicable law**, without warranties of any kind, express or implied, including **merchantability, fitness for a particular purpose, and non-infringement**. **Statutory consumer rights are not affected.**

-## 11. Limitation of Liability
+## 12. Limitation of Liability

 To the fullest extent permitted by law, Licensor shall **not** be liable for any indirect, incidental, special, exemplary, or consequential damages.

-**Nothing in this EULA excludes or limits liability where such exclusion or limitation is unlawful, including for death or personal injury caused by negligence, fraud, or wilful misconduct.**
+**Nothing in this EULA excludes or limits liability where such exclusion or limitation is unlawful (including for death or personal injury, fraud, or wilful misconduct).**

-## 11A.
+## 12A.
 Liability Cap (Business Users Only)

 This clause applies **only** to Business Users.
 To the extent permitted by applicable law, the Licensor’s aggregate liability for all claims relating to the {{PRODUCT_TERM}} shall not exceed **{{LIABILITY_CAP_AMOUNT}}**.

-Nothing in this clause applies to Consumers, nor does it limit liability where such limitation is unlawful (including for death or personal injury caused by negligence, fraud or wilful misconduct).
+This clause does not apply to Consumers and does not limit liability where such limitation is unlawful.

-## 12. Export Controls & Sanctions
+## 13. Export Controls & Sanctions

 You must comply with applicable **export, re-export, and sanctions** laws.
 You may not use or transfer the {{PRODUCT_TERM}} to restricted persons, entities, destinations, or for prohibited end uses.

-## 13. Open-Source Components (OSS Precedence)
+## 14. Open-Source Components (OSS Precedence)

 The {{PRODUCT_TERM}} includes **open-source software**. **To the extent of any conflict between this EULA and the license terms of an OSS component, the OSS license controls for that component.** Third-party notices and licenses are provided in the distribution package (see `NOTICE` and `THIRD_PARTY_LICENSES`).

-## 14. Governing Law & Consumer Rights
+## 15. Governing Law & Consumer Rights

 This EULA is governed by the laws of **{{GOVERNING_LAW_COUNTRY}}** with venue in **{{GOVERNING_VENUE}}**.

-If you are a consumer, **mandatory consumer protection laws of your country of residence remain applicable**.
+If you are a Consumer, **mandatory consumer protection laws of your country of residence remain applicable**.

-## 15. Changes
+## 16. Changes

 We may update this EULA.
-Material changes may be communicated **within the product or the update package** (for example, via an in-product notice, a prompt to review the EULA on update, or release notes included with the distribution), or via the applicable Distribution Channel.
+Material changes may be communicated **within the product or the update package** (e.g., in-product notice, prompt to review the EULA on update, or release notes included with the distribution), or via the applicable Distribution Channel.
 Continued use after the effective date constitutes acceptance.

 ## Governing Language